kailash-manasarovar/statement/docs/timeline/2025/december.md

 - He would match most closely the build of [Marc, number two trumpet teacher](../../crimes/protagonists/vidal-sastre.md#mark-from-english-class-in-2013), the man who turned up to chamber music class at the conservatory the most.
 - He is wearing a face paint mask.
-- The top-half of his face is painted with demonish black and white vertical thin white stripes coming down his from the top of his head.
+- The top-half of his face is painted with demonish black and white, vertical thin white stripes coming down his from the top of his head.
-- I can see no facially defining features.
+- I can see nothing recognizable.
 - He is screaming and shouting and shaking his head around in a most bizarre manner.
 - In his hand he has what looks like one of my kitchen tea towels.